 The state began issuing licenses in January 2020 for marijuana hospitality establishments, including tasting rooms, cannabis cafes, and designated consumption areas in hotels.
 The first recreational marijuana delivery license was awarded to social equity applicant Doobba LLC.
 Deliveries began August 2021 in partnership with Strawberry Fields dispensaries.

-Denver recently approved the city's first social equity license for a marijuana consumption lounge, Tetra Lounge, located in the city's downtown area.
+In March 2022, Denver approved the city's first social equity license for a marijuana consumption lounge, Tetra Lounge, located in the city's downtown area.
 Under Denver's regulations, only qualified social equity applicants are eligible to apply for hospitality establishment permits in for the first six years of the program.
-With two more applications underway, the state will soon see a significant economonic benefit from consumption lounges.

 August 2021 | Village Farms International acquired Balanced Health Botanicals for $72MM

-The Centennial State is the second largest in the U.S., with $2.2B in total sales in 2021.
+The Centennial State struggled in 2022, with $1.8B in total sales.
+This compares with $2.2B in 2021.
 MSOs and other consolidators continue to be on the prowl.
 The most efficient producers and brands with loyal followers are the most attractive targets.
 Local operators need to pursue economies of scale or find someone to partner with who can.

 With brand recognition solidly on the horizon, don't be surprised to see local Colorado operators take their show on the road.